Analysis | Like the drummer for Spinal Tap, the No. 3 in GOP leadership does not usually last long

-No Republican has ascended directly upward in leadership ranks since Rep. Dick Armey (R-Tex.), after a brief stint as conference chairman, did so more than 26 years ago following a wave election that swept the GOP into the House majority.
+No Republican has ascended directly upward in leadership ranks since Rep. Richard K. Armey (Tex.), after a brief stint as conference chairman, did so more than 26 years ago following a wave election that swept the GOP into the House majority.

-Democrats have a similar glass ceiling from the equivalent position in their ranks, known as chair of the Democratic Caucus.
+Democrats have a similar ceiling from the equivalent position in their ranks, known as chair of the Democratic Caucus.

-Over the past 30 years 10 Democrats held that leadership spot, and just one, Rep. James E. Clyburn (S.C.), moved directly up in leadership, after less than a year in the job and a similar wave for Democrats swept them into power in 2006.
+Over the past 30 years 10 Democrats held that leadership spot, and just one, Rep. James E. Clyburn (S.C.), moved directly up in leadership, after less than a year in the job and a similar wave for Democrats that swept them into power in 2006.

 No one can fully explain why each party places so little value in this leadership post.

-Democrats have a four-year limit on the chair and vice-chair of the caucus, creating an up-or-out system and more churn.
+Democrats have a four-year limit on the chair and vice chair of the caucus, creating an up-or-out system and more churn.

-And Republicans have a knack for blaming their conference chair when things go wrong, as senior members of leadership deflect blame and let the rank-and-file take out their anger on a lower-level member of leadership.
+And Republicans have a knack for blaming their conference chair when things go wrong, as senior members of leadership deflect blame and let the rank and file take out their anger on a lower-level member of leadership.

-These two leadership jobs have vague responsibilities: running a weekly closed-door meeting of the caucuses, overseeing a news conference, and managing a staff that helps shape the respective party’s message.
+These two leadership jobs have vague responsibilities: running a weekly closed-door meeting of the caucuses, overseeing a news conference and managing a staff that helps shape the respective party’s message.

 It’s the type of job that often gets notice only when something goes wrong.